 Photo Credit: The Vacation Channel, @vacationchannels

 Make a quick trip to The Mariners’ Museum Park, a museum that explores maritime history and heritage.
-While the museum is currently closed due to COVID-19, you can still take advantage of the Mariners’ Park and the Noland Trail, a 550-acre park, and a five-mile hiking trail that surrounds the Mariners’ Lake.
+After exploring the museum, head outdoors to walk through Mariners’ Park and the Noland Trail, a 550-acre park and a five-mile hiking trail that surrounds the Mariners’ Lake.
 Pack a picnic lunch for your outing and dine near the Lions Bridge, which overlooks the tranquil waters of the James River.

 Continue along Route 17, crossing the James River and traveling to Smithfield.
 Spend a few hours at Windsor Castle Park, a 208-acre public riverside park in the heart of Downtown Smithfield that features a woodland trail system, mountain biking path, dog park, kayak and canoe launch into the James River, and the park’s namesake, the historic Windsor Castle manor house.
 The estate, originally named Windsor Castle Farm, dates back to 1637 when the lands were part of a parcel bought by Arthur Smith, the founder of the town of Smithfield; today, the park is an important part of Smithfield’s Historic Downtown Walking Tour.

 Photo Credit: Elly Condit